blakej11/blakej11.github.io/projects/turing-clouds/index.md

 ## Videos

-Here are some videos of Turing clouds evolving.
+The first video shows me playing with a [dedicated installation](standalone.html) of Turing clouds.

+<iframe src="https://player.vimeo.com/video/358003592" width="640" height="360" frameborder="0" allow="autoplay; fullscreen" allowfullscreen></iframe>

+---

-The first three are all different views of the same thing - starting the system with the random seed 14, and letting it evolve at 1440x720 resolution for 3600 timesteps.
+The next three are all different views of the same thing - starting the system with the random seed 14, and letting it evolve at 1440x720 resolution for 3600 timesteps.